Economics Section 📈 📉

 .

-If the probability of getting fired were to increase, and the wage remained constant, the worker would put in more effort meaning the curve \(B_0\) would shift to \(B_2\).
-On the other hand, If the unemployment benefits were increase and wage remained constant, the reservation wage would rise, and the curve \(B_0\) would shift to \(B_1\), hence less effort from workers.
+If the probability of getting fired were to increase, and the wage remained constant, the worker would put in more effort, meaning the curve \(B_0\) would shift to \(B_2\).
+On the other hand, If the unemployment benefits were increased and wages remained constant, the reservation wage would rise, and the curve \(B_0\) would shift to \(B_1\), hence less effort from workers.

 We find that the Equilibrium in the labour market is found at the tangency point where Marginal Rate of Substitution=Marginal Rate of Transformation .
 At this point, there is not too much pay from the employers and not too little effort from the workers.